Log In

 Corporate income tax regime CEO named

-The top job in Bermuda’s new Corporate Income Tax regime has gone to an executive with the Association of British Insurers.
+The top job in Bermuda’s new corporate income tax regime has gone to an executive with the Association of British Insurers.

-The ABI speaks for the Britain’s insurance and long-term savings industry, which includes a membership of 300 firms, “employing over 300,000 individuals in high-skilled, lifelong careers”.
+The ABI speaks for Britain’s insurance and long-term savings industry, which includes a membership of 300 firms, “employing over 300,000 individuals in high-skilled, lifelong careers”.

 Mr Skeet has been with the ABI for seven years and was previously head of tax and London Market.